Day 428: Buenos Aires, Argentina

-I was there with other expats in the city and for $18 I had a generous salad, French onion soup, bean burger and homemade chocolate with fruit all accompanied by wine.
+I was there with other expats in the city and for $18 I had a generous salad, French onion soup, bean burger and homemade chocolate with exotic fruits all accompanied by wine.
 It is a steal.

 Chance highly recommended Cocina Sunae as it is one of the few that are regularly frequented by locals week after week.
 Christina, also known as Sunae, specializes in South East Asian fare.

 There’s no chimichurri here and I’m ok with that.